 You can also opt for a slushie machine during those hot summers.

-With delectable movie snacks, you can create the ideal movie night.
+With delectable movie snacks, you can create the perfect movie night.
 These goodies elevate buttered popcorn and Red Vines to new heights!

 Here are some suggestions for a popcorn bar: